ATRAC: ATRAC Advanced Lossless

 ATRAC Advanced Lossless is a "scalable" lossless audio codec that records a lossy ATRAC3 or ATRAC3plus stream, and supplements it with a stream of correction information stored within the file itself that allows the original signal to be reproduced, if desired.
 A player/decoder can extract and use just the ATRAC3 or ATRAC3plus data, or it can combine that with the correction stream to perfectly reproduce the original audio information.
 This allows the file to be decoded as either lossless or lossy.
 It is implemented in such a way that allows the file size to be smaller than uncompressed or compressed versions of the same file.
 Compression is approximately 30–80% of the original file.
 Benefits of scalable compression include providing backward compatibility, such that older devices that are not AAL-aware can still have the ATRAC3 stream available for playback without understanding the AAL format, and faster transfer speed between portable audio devices and PC.

 ATRAC Advanced Lossless is widely supported in older Walkman players and SonicStage version 4 or later.
 SonicStage 4 allows download of ATRAC Advanced Lossless to MiniDisc Players, PlayStation Portable, and PlayStation 3.
 Recent Walkman players do not support ATRAC Advanced Lossless/ATRAC.

-Comparable technology

 AAL's use of a "core" (lossy) and "residual" (correction) stream is similar to the idea behind Opus, MPEG-4 SLS, DTS-HD Master Audio, Dolby TrueHD and Ogg Vorbis bitrate peeling.
 In fact, AAL was the first to be released in the commercial market with this scheme for backward compatibility.

 WavPack hybrid mode and OptimFROG DualStream are in the same category, but store the correction stream in a separate file.

 ATRAC9

 According to Sony ATRAC9 is a high-compression audio codec optimized for games, offering low delay (granularity) and low CPU and memory usage.

-Used in PS5, PS4 and PS Vita consoles.
+It is used in the PS5, PS4 and PS Vita consoles.
 Audio middleware such as FMOD and Audiokinetic Wwise supports it.

+FFmpeg has an implementation of an ATRAC9 decoder.